Tithe – A BIG FAT DIRTY LIE EXPOSED

 Note that Jesus says tithing IS a “matter of the law”, and the bible clearly says Christians are not under the law (Romans 6:14), not supervised by the law (Gal 3:25), dead to the law (Gal 2:19), and not bound to the law (Rom 7:8).

-In Luke we see a Pharisee that is bragging because he tithes and he’s not like the other people.
+In Luke, we see a Pharisee that is bragging because he tithes and he’s not like the other people.

 [LUKE 18:11-12] The Pharisee stood by himself and prayed: ‘God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector.
 I fast twice a week and give a tenth of all I get.’

-Jesus tells us the tax collector was humble, knew he was guilty of not doing all those law based things the religious leader bragged about, and he asked God to have mercy on him.
+Jesus tells us the tax collector was humble, knew he was guilty of not doing all those law-based things the religious leader bragged about, and he asked God to have mercy on him.
 Who does God favor here?
 The arrogant religious man who tithes faithfully or the self-professed sinner who calls on God for forgiveness.
-Jesus Himself answers my question in verse 14.
+Jesus, Himself answers my question in verse 14.

 [LUKE 18:14] “I tell you that this man, rather than the other, went home justified before God.
 For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.

-Then we move over to the epistles from withe letters from Peter, James, John, and Paul, and again you can’t find a single verse where tithing is mandated for Christians, and while there are a ‘couple’ of references to tithing most of the books don’t even mention it once.
+Then we move over to the epistles with letters from Peter, James, John, and Paul, and again you can’t find a single verse where tithing is mandated for Christians, and while there are a ‘couple’ of references to tithing most of the books don’t even mention it once.
 NOT EVEN ONE TIME!
 You would think if God required Christians to tithe, less they be cursed, that the scriptures would be overwhelmingly clear, possibly even to the point of bluntly saying “even as a Christian God requires you to tithe a tenth of your income”.
 But no, you’ll never find anything even close to it, though religious people will twist a verse here and there to make you think so.
 Let’s look at the mentions in the epistles.

-Hebrews 7 is the place where most people (church leaders included) use to suggest a required tithe.
+Hebrews 7 is the place that most people (church leaders included) use to suggest a required tithe.
 Keeping in mind that Hebrews are Jewish people and therefore it was written to JEWS, not gentiles (which are non-Jewish people), and only Jewish people were under the law – See Romans 2:14 & Eph 2:12.
 But even still, this book is seriously misinterpreted because it’s not about mandated giving at all.

 Hebrews 7 has an Old Testament story in it about Abraham going to war and tithing a tenth of his SPOILS OF WAR to Melchizedek.
 This story is what most people use to impose force and guilt to tithe.
 First, note, Abraham didn’t tithe a tenth of everything he owned.
 No. He tithed what he forcefully took from others in a war.
 Further, even though Abraham tithed to Melchizedek there was NEVER a mention of him being required to do it.
 So what’s the writer of Hebrews trying to do by telling us this?
 It’s actually more simple than you might think.
-It’s a picture Jesus being greater than the law!
+It’s a picture of Jesus being greater than the law!
 Follow the simple logic here.

 1-Levi came from Abraham (a descendant still in the loins of Abraham)